CT4Rec: Simple yet Effective Consistency Training for Sequential Recommendation: Conclusion and Future Work

 In this paper, we proposed a simple yet very effective consistency training method for the sequential recommendation task, namely CT4Rec, which only involves two bidirectional KL losses.
 We first introduce a top-performed regularization in the output space by minimizing the bidirectional KL loss of two different outputs.
 We then design a novel consistency training term in the representation space by minimizing the distributed probability of two user representations.
 Extensive experiments and analysis demonstrate its effectiveness, efficiency, generalization ability, and compatibility.
+Besides experiments on the recall task in recommendation systems, further exploration reveals that the introduced consistency training strategies (i.e., DR and RD) are still very effective for the CTR prediction task.
+In the near future, we will thoroughly study the pros and cons of consistency training for the CTR task.